 The new biological data form (RJ 82-02) will be used whenever fish are captured.
 The Phase I catch form was divided into two seperate forms (RJ 82-01) and (RJ 82-05).
 (RJ 82-01) will be used to record catches from standard gear (i.e. minnow traps, fish traps, and trotlines) which are fished at sampling sites on a regular basis.
 Catches from opportunistic gear (i.e. gill nets, hook and line, electroshockers, and beach seines) which are utilized less frequently or as time allows are recorded on (RJ 82-05).
 These forms will be used primarily by the fish distribution study crews on the lower river.
-In the impoundment, where hook and line sampling is the most used sampling technique, two different sampling forms (RJ 82-06) and (RJ 82-07) will be used to record catch by gear type. electrofishing crew will log their catch data on (AA 82-03).
+In the impoundment, where hook and line sampling is the most used sampling technique, two different sampling forms (RJ 82-06) and (RJ 82-07) will be used to record catch by gear type.
+The electrofishing crew will log their catch data on (AA 82-03).
 All crews tagging fish will use the new tag deployment (RJ 82-03) and tag recapture (RJ 82-04) forms which replace the single tagging form used last year.
-Two new forms have been developed to record smolt trap catch data (RJ 82-08) and biological data (RJ 82-09).
+Two new forms have been developed to record smolt trap catch data (RJ 82-08)and biological data (RJ 82-09) and form (RJ 82-10) was developed to record food habits study catch data.
 In addition a new form has been designed to record aquatic habitat data (AH 82-01) which will be collected by RJ fish distribution crews.
 This form contains information on water quality, staff gage measurements, and substrate data.
 Electroshocking crews will record data on (AA 82-02), (AA 82-05), (AH 82-ES-01) whenever they discover concentrations of spawning fish or identifiable spawning sites.
 (AA 82-02) will be used to record electroshocking data for spawning fish.
 Spawning